 Participants included missionaries, financial planners, educators, researchers, writers, coaches, and others within the international community.
 They ranged from parents of children with serious medical conditions, to partners of seriously ill adults, to expat physicians, to former and current patients.
 It became clear that all sectors of the international community share common challenges when facing a medical condition abroad.

 Below are eight common concerns that emerged from this fascinating discussion with expert expats and expat experts alike!
-In Part II of this article, we offer 16 sound, supportive strategies to help you get through or avoid these potential roadblocks.
+In Part II of this article, we offer four overarching strategies that are packed with opportunities to get you through or avoid these potential roadblocks.